FlixFix/smart-coffee/docs/quickstart.md

 ```

 ## Configure frontend
-The frontend does not need much configuration, simply adjust the proxy in the [package.json](frontend%2Fpackage.json) to align with your setup as well as adjusting the variable **REACT_APP_BACKEND_IP** inside [.env](frontend%2F.env).
+The frontend does not need much configuration, simply adjust the proxy in the _frontend/package.json_ to align with your setup as well as adjusting the variable **REACT_APP_BACKEND_IP** inside _frontend/.env_.
 This variable is needed additionally in order for the websocket between the backend and frontend to work.
 Through this websocket, messages received by the MQTT subscription are sent from the backend to the frontend.

 ## Start the frontend
-To start the frontend, navigate inside the [frontend module](frontend) and run the following command:
+To start the frontend, navigate inside the _frontend_ module and run the following command:
 ```shell
 npm run start
 ```